Car Test Centre, England

 About this test centre

 Norwich (Jupiter Road) is the DVSA car test centre in Norwich, Norfolk.
-Examiners use a small set of fixed routes built around the roads immediately surrounding the centre.
+Examiners drive a mix of the roads immediately surrounding the centre; the DVSA does not publish its test routes.
 22.6K tests across 2017-18-2024-25.
 That's a working sample, enough to take the pass rate at face value but not so large that a single quiet quarter passes unnoticed.

 Rank: #293 of 323.
 Pass rate: 42.2%.
 UK average: 48.7%.
 That's a bottom quartile centre by the DVSA's own published figures.
 42.1% of first-timers pass at Norwich (Jupiter Road), 6.9 points below the UK figure of 49%.
-If your booking is your first attempt, factor that into how many lessons you take on local routes specifically.
+If your booking is your first attempt, factor in a few lessons on the local test-area roads.

 All figures shown are aggregated from the DVSA quarterly statistical release covering the most recent reporting periods available.
 Pass-rate calculations exclude tests cancelled by the candidate or examiner.
 Sample sizes and methodology are described in the source attribution at the foot of this page.